TW2/MyAuth/README.md

 - Type the command ```python main.py``` and press enter.
 - A frame appears in the screen, move the mouse and select a video with a left click.
 - The video is launched.
-- You can pause/play the video by clicking anywhere of the menu background image or press SPACE.
+- You can pause/play the video by clicking play/pause/stop buttons or press SPACE.
 - You can quit the video by pressing ESCAPE.
 - You can select again and again another item and cycle the process like you want.